A bit more about us…

 Julene Abad Del Vecchio

-Julene is a final year PhD student at the University of Manchester, writing up her thesis on the Achilleid of Publius Papinius Statius, a poem of the 1st century AD that deals with Achilles, the greatest of the Greek heroes at Troy, in love and in drag!
-She is analysing it from a tragic/epic perspective, to see how a darker side dangerously lurks beneath its playfulness and light-heartedness.
+Julene has just completed her PhD at the University of Manchester, with a thesis on the Achilleid of Publius Papinius Statius, a poem of the 1st century AD that deals with Achilles, the greatest of the Greek heroes at Troy, in love and in drag!
+She analysed it from a tragic/epic perspective, to see how a darker side dangerously lurks beneath its playfulness and light-heartedness.
 You can follow her on Twitter at @Jules_adv.